Squamous Cell Carcinoma

 Approximately 95% of individuals with the heritable disorder dystrophic epidermolysis bullosa (DEB) have a detectable germline mutation in the gene COL7A1.
 This gene, which is located at 3p21.3, is expressed in the basal keratinocytes of the epidermis and encodes for type VII collagen.
 This collagen forms a part of the fibrils that anchor the basement membrane to the dermis, thereby providing structural stability and resistance to mild skin trauma.
 The lack of type VII collagen results in generalized blistering, often starting from birth, and is associated with skin atrophy and scarring.
 A registry of DEB mutations, The International DEB Patient Registry, is accessible on the Internet.

-Diagnosis of epidermolysis bullosa may be accomplished by immunofluorescence or electron microscopy.
-A list of recommended diagnostic antibodies and their suppliers is available at the Web site of the Dystrophic EB Research Association.
-Mutation testing is generally used for prenatal diagnosis rather than for the primary diagnosis of epidermolysis bullosa.[109,110]
+Diagnosis of EB may be accomplished by immunofluorescence or electron microscopy.
+A list of recommended diagnostic antibodies and their suppliers is available on the Dystrophic EB Research Association Web site.
+Mutation testing is generally used for prenatal diagnosis rather than for the primary diagnosis of EB.[115,116]

 Mutations in either of two adjacent genes on chromosome 17q25 can cause epidermodysplasia verruciformis, a rare heritable disorder associated with increased susceptibility to human papillomavirus (HPV).
 Infection with certain HPV subtypes can lead to development of generalized nonresolving verrucous lesions, which develop into in situ and invasive SCCs in 30% to 60% of patients.
 Malignant transformation is thought to occur in about half of these lesions.
 Approximately 90% of these lesions are attributed to HPV types 5 and 8, although types 14, 17, 20, and 47 have occasionally been implicated.
 The association between HPV infection and increased risk of SCC has also been demonstrated in people without epidermodysplasia verruciformis; one case-control study found that HPV antibodies were found more frequently in the plasma of individuals with SCC (OR, 1.6; 95% CI, 1.2–2.3) than in plasma from cancer-free individuals.